Su-Jung-Choi/marketing_campaign/README.md

 # :computer: Marketing Campaign Data Analysis
-In this project, I used **Microsoft Excel** to explore and analyze Maven marketing campaign data, which contains information on 2,240 customers.
+In this project, I intend to play a role of data analyst to analyze marketing data of my client, called Maven Marketing.
+I used **Microsoft Excel** to explore and analyze their marketing campaign data, which contains information on 2,240 customers.
 I first cleaned the data to ensure integrity and then analyzed it using `PivotTables` and various `Charts`.
 Finally, I highlighted key findings and delivered the data analysis report using **Tableau** Story.

 For the purpose of this analysis, the following general assumptions are made:
 1. The data is up-to-date as of 2024.